Below is a press release from the National Merit Scholarship Corporation

-WILMINGTON, MA — The National Merit Scholarship Corporation recently announced this year’s National Merit $2500 Scholarship winners.
-The 2,500 Merit Scholar designees were chosen from a talent pool of some 16,000 outstanding Finalists in the 2021 National Merit Scholarship Program.
+WILMINGTON, MA — The National Merit Scholarship Corporation (NMSC) recently announced the names of over 16,000 Semifinalists in the 67th Annual National Merit Scholarship Program.

 Like Wilmington Apple on Facebook.
 Follow Wilmington Apple on Twitter.
 Follow Wilmington Apple on Instagram.
 Subscribe to Wilmington Apple’s daily email newsletter HERE.
 Got a comment, question, photo, press release, or news tip?
 Email email@example.com.